 This extends to science and health organizations that need to catch the attention of busy researchers and healthcare professionals.
 And it’s where branded content marketing can play a role.

 What is branded content?

-One of the clear strengths of this branded content approach is that it veers dramatically from the more common ― and commonly ignored ― type of advertising we are inundated with in our lives.
+One of the clear strengths of this branded content approach is that it veers dramatically from the more common type of advertising we are inundated with in our lives.

-It’s a way to build a modern relationship with a modern customer who increasingly knows what they do ―and do not― want.
+Branded content is a way to build a modern relationship with a modern audience who increasingly knows what they do ―and do not― want.

 Branded content vs. sponsored content vs. traditional advertising

 So what’s the difference between branded content, sponsored content, and standard advertising?

 Standard online advertising is delivered through display ads ― often a square or rectangle sized-box with an image and text, or video.
 There’s a call-to-action and the goal is to drive traffic and inspire a user to take action.